tmfc/API/README.md

 > **NOTE**
 >
-> Making any request that directly uses the Request object will send us an array response, not as an Response object.
+> Making any request that directly uses the Request object will send us an array response, not an object.

 ### Methods

 We will support all the methods already in the [Telegram documentation](https://core.telegram.org/bots/api#available-methods).
 You can access all of them through `src\methods` and edit them if you wish.
 All methods in the API are case-insensitive.
-We only support **POST** HTTP method and we will use  **`multipart/form-data`**  for passing files to Telegram.
+We only support **POST** HTTP method and we will use  **`multipart/form-data`**  for passing files to Telegram server.